gatsbyjs/gatsby/docs/docs/sourcing-from-gentics-mesh.md

 ### Querying for content

-From the root of your project, run the development environment with `npm run develop`.
+From the root of your project, run the development environment with `gatsby develop`.
 Once the server has started, you should be able to open the following URL in your browser:

 `http://localhost:8000/___graphql`